How to stop a loop in Python

 4

-• In this example, the loop stops when i is 5 because of the break.
+• In this example, the loop stops when i is 5, so the else clause never runs.

 Move faster with Replit